I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wdi/nc-dot11wdi-ndis-wdi-peer-delete-ind.md

 ## -remarks
 <p>In PeerQueueing mode, the TxMgr issues a TxAbort for the peer.
 If the <a href="..\dot11wdi\nc-dot11wdi-miniport-wdi-tx-abort.md">MiniportWdiTxAbort</a> completes synchronously and there are no outstanding TX frames for that peer, WDI_STATUS is set to NDIS_STATUS_SUCCESS and the peer deletion is complete (see <a href="..\dot11wdi\nc-dot11wdi-miniport-wdi-tal-txrx-peer-delete-confirm.md">MiniportWdiTalTxRxPeerDeleteConfirm</a> for  the description of a peer delete completion).
 Otherwise, WDI issues a <i>MiniportWdiTalTxRxPeerDeleteConfirm</i> when the TxAbort is completed and there are no outstanding frames for this peer.</p>

-<p>In PeerQueueing mode, the TxMgr issues a TxAbort for the peer.
-If the <a href="..\dot11wdi\nc-dot11wdi-miniport-wdi-tx-abort.md">MiniportWdiTxAbort</a> completes synchronously and there are no outstanding TX frames for that peer, WDI_STATUS is set to NDIS_STATUS_SUCCESS and the peer deletion is complete (see <a href="..\dot11wdi\nc-dot11wdi-miniport-wdi-tal-txrx-peer-delete-confirm.md">MiniportWdiTalTxRxPeerDeleteConfirm</a> for  the description of a peer delete completion).
-Otherwise, WDI issues a <i>MiniportWdiTalTxRxPeerDeleteConfirm</i> when the TxAbort is completed and there are no outstanding frames for this peer.</p>

 ## -requirements
 <table>
 <tr>